 Handbuilt became a brand under which I did business 2011-2015, working as a contractor and a consultant for a handful of investors developing properties in St. Louis, Chicago, and Northwest Indiana.
 I left the sluggish job market in St. Louis behind at the beginning of 2013.
 Wearing various hats as a paralegal, construction manager, project manager, and financial analyst and working with a small team of associates, I helped private equity partners prospect, acquire, and build out portfolios of several hundred residential and commercial properties, principally but not entirely from delinquent tax rolls, and principally long-vacant homes.
 I developed homes in Gary’s historic lakefront Miller Beach neighborhood, and I worked with local residents and aspiring, nascent real estate entrepreneurs to acquire their first or second rental property.
 During this time, I trained extensively in BPI, RESNET, PHIUS, and LEED stuff for energy efficiency and sustainable design, and attended the Summer Institute on Sustainability and Energy at the University of Illinois at Chicago.

 In addition to the above history, I reside in the city of Detroit in a charmingly renovated, 1884 house with two roommates, pet rats Edmund and Fitzgerald, and a lot of bikes.
-I can be regularly found on the Beat The Train bike ride, at Pubstumper’s Trivia at the historic Victoria Tavern, at Avalon International Breads, exhaling for downward facing dog at Detroit Yoga Lab, or roaming the riverfront.
+I can be regularly found riding with the Beat The Train bike club, which tours Detroit starting from behind the Michigan Welcome Center at 0630 every Saturday morning for six months of the year, at Pubstumper’s Trivia at the historic Victoria Tavern, at Avalon International Breads, exhaling for downward facing dog at Detroit Yoga Lab, or roaming the riverfront.